inmanta/inmanta-core/docs/guides/auth.rst

 ---------------------------------

 Inmanta supports all external authentication providers that support JWT tokens with RS256 or HS256.
-These providers need to add a claims that indicates the allowed client type (urn:inmanta:ct).
+These providers need to add a claims that indicate the allowed client type (urn:inmanta:ct).
 Currently, the dashboard only has support for keycloak.
 However, each provider that can insert custom (private) claims should work.
 The dashboard now relies on the keycloak js library to implement the OAuth2 implicit flow, required to obtain a JWT.

-.. tip:: All patches to support additional providers such as Auth0 are welcome, Or contact Inmanta NV for custom integration
+.. tip:: All patches to support additional providers such as Auth0 are welcome.
+Alternativelyr contact Inmanta NV for custom
-    services.
+    integration services.

 Keycloak configuration
 **********************
 The dashboard has out of the box support for authentication with `Keycloak <http://www.keycloak.org>`_.
 Install keycloak and create an initial login as decribed in the Keycloak documentation and login with admin credentials.